 Pedestrian Accidents Involving Cars

-According to the Center for Disease Control, in 2020, more than 7,000 pedestrians were killed in traffic crashes involving a motor vehicle.
-This averages to one crash-related pedestrian death every 75 minutes.
+According to the NHTSA, in 2023, 7,314 pedestrians were killed and more than 68,000 pedestrians were injured nationwide.
+This averages to one crash-related pedestrian death every 72 minutes.

 Common Causes of Pedestrian Accidents